lafllamme/Plant.me/README.md

-Here’s an improved English version of your `README.md`:

----

 # Plant Assistant

-A local Plant Assistant that runs on your Mac and uses LangChain and a Large Language Model (LLM) to provide plant care recommendations based on various parameters.
+A local Plant Assistant that runs on your Mac and uses LangChain and a Large Language Model (LLM) to provide plant care recommendations based on various parameters. 🌱
 ## Prerequisites

 - Docker